-- high-risk construction work, for at least two years after the incident has occurred. - i) The HRCW SWMS must be readily accessible to any worker engaged to carry out the high-risk construction work and for inspection under the Act (e.g. by an inspector). - j) If the HRCW SWMS are revised during the project, the sub-contractor must ensure that: - A copy of the updated HRCW SWMS is provided to the Site Manager. - Workers involved with the high-risk construction work are advised that a revision has been made and how they can access the revised the SWMS. - Workers are retrained on the revised HRCW SWMS and evidence of the training is provided to the Site Manager.
+- e) Evidence that workers have been trained in the HRCW SWMS must be provided to WHS Team prior to work commencing.
+The subcontractor must have "green" status in OnSite Companion before being allowed on site. - f) High risk construction work must be carried out in accordance with the HRCW SWMS. - g) A copy of the HRCW SWMS must be kept until the high risk construction work is completed, or if a notifiable incident occurs in connection with the high risk construction work, for at least two years after the incident occurs. - h) The HRCW SWMS must be readily accessible to any worker engaged to carry out the high risk construction work and for inspection under the Act (e.g. by an inspector). - i) If High Risk Construction Work SWMS are revised during the project, the subcontractor must ensure that: - A copy of the updated High Risk Construction Work SWMS is provided to the Site Manager. - Workers involved with the high risk construction work are advised that a revision has been made and how they can access the revised SWMS. - Workers are retrained on the revised SWMS and evidence of the training is provided to the Site Manager.

-3.11.2 Monitoring Compliance with High-risk Construction Work SWMS
+2.11.3 Monitoring Compliance with High Risk Construction Work SWMS

-- a) The Site Manager shall monitor worker compliance with the HRCW SWMS by carrying out a task observation each week, using the Task Observation (F016).
-If non-compliance with the HRCW SWMS is observed, the Site Manager shall stop the work immediately or as soon as it is safe to do so. - b) A Site Instruction (F009) shall be raised for all identified serious or repeated breaches and issued to the sub-contractor/worker.
+- a) The Site Manager shall monitor worker compliance with High Risk Construction Work SWMS by carrying out a task observation each week, using Task Observation section of the Site Inspection (F018).
+If non-compliance with the SWMS is observed, the Site Manager shall stop the work immediately or as soon as it is safe to do so. - b) A Site Instruction (F009) shall be raised for all identified serious or repeated breaches and issued to the subcontractor/worker.

-3.11.3 Hazardous Tasks not classified as High-Risk Construction Work
+2.11.4 Hazardous Tasks not classified as High Risk Construction Work

-- a) The Site Manager shall ensure that sub-contractors have been issued with a copy of the WHS Management Plan and appendices prior to the commencement of work. - b) Workers will be required to comply with the WHS Management Plan and Site Safety Rules. - c) Workers will be required to demonstrate competency in accordance with the competency schedule below prior to working on site.
+- a) The Site Manager shall ensure that subcontractors have been issued with a copy of the WHS Management Plan and appendices prior to the commencement of work. - b) Workers will be required to comply with the WHS Management Plan and Site Safety Rules. - c) Workers will be required to demonstrate competency in accordance with the competency schedule below prior to working on site.

-3.12 TRAINING
+2.12 TRAINING

-3.12.1 Site Inductions
+2.12.1 Group Site Inductions

-- a) All workers on site are required to carry evidence of completing a Group Site Induction training. - b) Workers who have not been inducted must undergo Site Induction by the Site Manager prior to the start of work. - c) Site Induction shall be recorded on the Site Induction Record (F031) (Refer to Procedure Contractor Engagement RG-018).
+- a) All workers on site are required to carry evidence of completing a Group Site Induction training. - b) Workers who not been inducted must undergo Site Induction by the Site Manager prior to the start of work. - c) Site Inductions shall be recorded on the Site Induction Record (electronic reporting software) (Refer to Procedure Contractor Engagement RG-018) - d) Details of each person inducted shall be recorded on the Site Induction Form (electronic reporting software).

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 15 of 70 Owner: WHS Manager Date of Issue : July 2019

-- d) Details of each person inducted shall be recorded on the Site Induction Form (F031).
 Where possible photocopies of licences and competencies should be taken on the day of induction and a copy filed with induction records, otherwise licences and competencies should be sighted by inductor and numbers recorded on induction form.

+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 12 of 52 Owner: WHS Manager Date of Issue: Oct 2021

 - e) Inductions shall address as a minimum:

-- Consultation arrangements;
+- Consultation arrangements.

-- The site rules;
+- The site rules.

-- Emergency procedures;
+- Emergency procedures,

 - Common plant (hoists, fencing, temporary distribution boards and any other plant shared by multiple trades) and directions about how it is to be used at the workplace.

-- f) Persons of Non-English speaking background shall have in attendance their supervisor or other person from their language group who is able to read, speak and understand English to act as interpreter.
+- f) Persons of non-English speaking background shall have in attendance their supervisor or other person from their language group who is able to read, speak and understand English to act as interpreter.

-3.12.2 Construction Industry WHS Induction
+2.12.2 Site Induction